-- Those aged two and three years old on 31 August 2018 (but not four years) are eligible for flu vaccination in general practice
+- Those aged 2 and 3 years old on 31 August 2018 (but not 4 years) are eligible for flu vaccination in general practice

 - At-risk children include those who have a long-term health conditions such as asthma, and other respiratory diseases, liver, kidney and neurological conditions including learning disabilities, even if well managed

 - The nasal spray vaccine is a ‘live’ vaccine but the viruses in it have been weakened so they can not cause flu.
 It is not suitable for all children, including those who are severely asthmatic or immunocompromised, or are on salicylate therapy.
 Children with egg allergy can have the nasal vaccine.
 However, parents whose children have a history of severe egg allergy with anaphylaxis should seek specialist advice

 - The vaccine will continue to be offered to all primary school-aged children in former pilot areas full guideline available from…